-I find encouragement from others accomplishing the things I’m trying to accomplish, and these families have encouragement in spades!
-They’ve sent in their stories to encourage and share with each of you.
+I find encouragement from others accomplishing the things I’m trying to accomplish, and I have no doubt you’ll love these stories sent into me by members of our HS4CC community!
+They’ve sent me their stories to encourage and share with each of you.
 I hope you enjoy reading their stories, and that you’ll eventually have a story of your own to share!

 Adeline M. of Ohio

 “Including my in-progress summer classes, I have taken over 60 credit hours of community college classes, and I have passed three CLEPs.
 I just received notification from Franklin University that I need only 47 credit hours to graduate with a Bachelor’s Degree in Management and Leadership.

 Taking [dual enrollment] classes put me on a wonderful path to graduate college in much less time than four years.
 I have saved approximately $40,000 by taking community college classes.
 I have always prioritized saving money because I desperately want to get at least one master’s degree.

 I appreciate that you have dedicated so much of your time to helping families get their kids through college without debt, so I wanted to let you know that I have found great success with the methods that you have shared.
 I am so excited to see what the next chapter of my education brings!”